0100-0100/NexosSoftware/README.md

 ```

 # Mailtrap
-Once you create an account on https://mailtrap.io/ you will be able to generate the email credentials in order to authenticate a user with the web application.
+Once you create an account on https://mailtrap.io/ you will be able to generate the email credentials in order to test the emails sent for verification
+in order for an user to authenticate with the web application.

 # Overview:
 ## Signup Page